AWRN-Workshop on “Novel Methods of Human Behaviour Change for Improving Animal Welfare” EVENT POSTPONED

 Participants are required to be a member of the Animal Welfare Research Network in order to attend this event, however membership is free and we welcome applications from academics and stakeholders in animal welfare, please see our membership page for more details.

-Registration is now open, please click here to book a place.
 The cost of the workshop is £70 for two days (participants need to attend both days).